Vegas Betting

 When you can win at home

-There is nothing like America’s Playground for convention guests, tourists, and gamblers.
-From the budget-friendly resorts to the high-end, luxurious properties, there is something for everyone on Las Vegas Boulevard.
+There’s nothing quite like America’s Playground for convention guests, tourists and gamblers.
+From budget-friendly resorts to high-end, luxurious properties, Las Vegas Boulevard truly has something for everyone.

-But don’t think these Las Vegas sportsbooks on the Strip have a monopoly on sports betting.
+But don’t assume the in-casino wagering venues along the Strip hold a monopoly on sports wagering.

 las vegas strip

-There are over 100 casinos in the Las Vegas Valley, which includes downtown, the Strip, and the suburbs.
-But it would be difficult to visit them all in one trip.
+There are over 100 casinos across the Las Vegas Valley, including downtown, the Strip and the surrounding suburbs, but you’re not going to hit them all in one trip.

 Play online now